Major Data Breach Left 15 Million Accounts from These Popular Sites Vulnerable

 This is why you need to make sure to never re-use passwords.

-wk1003mikeIn what seems like an ever-lengthening line of data breaches in recent weeks (This restaurant, this financial services company, and this supermarket have all been breached in the past month), Lifehacker has reported that information from 15 million Kickstarter and Bitly accounts are now available to the public due to a 2014 data breach.
+wk1003mikeIn what seems like an ever-lengthening line of data breaches in recent weeks, Lifehacker has reported that information from 15 million Kickstarter and Bitly accounts are now available to the public due to a 2014 data breach.
 The breach itself isn’t new, much like the fresh news about Yahoo’s massive breach, but it’s much less disconcerting.
 Although the information is now public, it is still encrypted, and both Kickstarter and Bitly took swift action to notify users of the breach when it originally occurred, urging them to change their passwords and nullifying the breach ones if user action was not taken.

 Last week, it was revealed that the scope of Yahoo’s 2013 hack was much larger than originally anticipated, affecting a total of 3 billion accounts.
 Those numbers alone can be pretty jarring comparatively, but the Kickstarter and Bitly breach should still be cause for concern, especially if you’re one to re-use passwords; with the account info now publicly available, if your old Kickstarter password is the same as one of your current passwords, a hacker could easily breach one of your other accounts.